The 10 Meter South Pole Telescope: Telescope

 Metrology corrections can be applied in the telescope control system, based on a 10 s running average of the sensor readings.
 This ensures stability and low noise, but it means we cannot correct deflections due to fast motion of the telescope.

 The SPT has an optical star pointing system for measuring axis tilts, encoder offsets and gravitational flexure.
 Two 75 mm near-IR refractors are mounted on the edge of the BUS (at 12 and 3 o'clock) and a 3rd is mounted on the end of the L frame by the receiver cabin.
 The pointing telescopes have CCD video cameras connected to a frame grabber in the telescope control computer.
 We can automatically measure pointing errors for about 30 bright stars in half an hour.
 The rms pointing error in one of these runs is typically 3 arcsec (see Figure~\ref{PointingResiduals}), but the best fit model varies by a few tens of arcsec on timescales of a day.
 This appears to be due mainly to complicated thermal deformation of the fork arms, so we have improved the insulation and have installed temperature sensors to measure thermal gradients in the fork.
-A radio pointing model which combines the information from the temperature sensors, the linear displacement sensors, and observations of galactic H II regions has been implemented and achieves 7 arcsec rms pointing accuracy.
+We have implemented a radio pointing model which combines the information from the temperature sensors, the linear displacement sensors, and observations of galactic H II regions.
+This model confirms the drifts seen in the star camera observations, and with it we are able to correct for these drifts and reconstruct pointing with $\sim 10$-arcsec rms on hour timescales (which is the typical separation between H II region measurements).
+We have no evidence of pointing drifts on shorter timescales than this.

 The telescope control system is based on software written for the Sunyaev-Zel'dovich Array (SZA).
 Requested (AZ,EL) positions (including precession, refraction, mount errors etc.) are computed every 10 ms and sent to the drive.
 Encoder readings and status information (motor currents, faults etc.) are recorded every 10 ms. Scanning is implemented by adding offsets from a table to the requested (AZ,EL).
 Most observations are managed by scripts containing high-level control commands (e.g., wait until a particular time and then start a series of scans on the target source, or drive to stow if the receiver temperature is above some threshold).